-The only exception is the young Jeremiah Perkins (Diego Josef).
-The eager kid meets Lefty by chance, and latches onto him in hopes of finding an adventure.
+The only non-asshole Lefty meets is the young Jeremiah Perkins (Diego Josef).
+The eager kid runs into him by chance, and latches onto him in hopes of finding an adventure.

 We’ve seen similarly endearing young men in tons of modern Westerns: Leonardo DiCaprio’s Kid in The Quick and the Dead, Balthazar Getty’s Tom O’Folliard in Young Guns II, and Gregory Smith’s Jim Younger in American Outlaws, to name a few.

 But whereas those other young ‘uns were disposable, Jeremiah is an integral part of Lefty’s journey.
 Their relationship is so f*cking sweet, I can’t even handle it.

 Jeremiah is obsessed with dime novels about Wild West heroes, and even though Lefty was apparently present for lots of those escapades, he was never mentioned.
 But the kid soon starts asking for Lefty’s own awesome stories, and you see him go from humble surprise to delight and it’s heart-meltingly cute.

 At the other end of the spectrum is Kathy Baker’s character.
 Laura Johnson is a true pioneer rancher’s wife.
 She’s restrained but tough, even in her most vulnerable moments of heartbreak.
 It’s hard to watch her be cruel to Lefty over and over again.
 Baker did a great job of being relentlessly tough from start to finish.